-It’s that time of year again, when roofing contractors like us our preparing to call our crews back to work.
+It’s that time of year again when roofing contractors like us are preparing to call our crews back to work.
 The long winter has drained our operating cash and the fact that spring is near makes us eager to get back at it.
 But every spring (and fall) the questions from our customers are the same.

 - “When is it warm enough to install asphalt shingles”

 - “Are the shingles going to seal down?”

 The focus of this blog is on answering these questions.
 The information is based on our 50+ years of experience in the industry and research we’ve done online.

 The fact is you can install shingles regardless of the temperature.
 Roofing in cold weather is not impossible and will not void the warranty.

 That being said, we feel there are several drawbacks to roofing in cold weather and choose not to do it unless it is absolutely necessary.
 Following are some reasons why:

 - The shingles become brittle in cold weather.
 This increases the risk of them cracking when being formed into valleys or over ridges.
 It also becomes more likely that the nails may blow through the shingle if the air pressure of the nail guns isn’t set correctly or if the shingles aren’t nailed in the proper location.
 These problems can be mitigated by being aware of the risk, but it is a concern that problems could occur and go unnoticed.